As a self-employed wedding planner, you only pay tax on your profit. Profit is your income minus allowable business expenses.

 • Accountancy fees

-• Legal advice
+• Legal advice for client contracts or supplier terms

 • Professional memberships